Specific solutions for SMEs

 - Bpifrance University, which has put online trainings dedicated to business managers in Côte d'Ivoire and Senegal;

 - or the Réseau Entreprendre (cooperation in Morocco, Senegal and Tunisia).

 Maison de la PME: an example of cooperation for SME development

 The concept of Maison de la PME (SME House) is a multi-dimensional approach to support the needs of SME managers.
-Societe Generale brings together in a single space local and international players such as ADPME, Réseau Entreprendre, AFD-Proparco, Investors & Partners, Bpifrance, and local ones, such as ADPME, the Bureau de Mise à Niveau (Upgrading Office) and APIX...
+Societe Generale brings together in a single space international players such as Réseau Entreprendre, AFD-Proparco, Investors & Partners, Bpifrance, and local ones, such as ADPME, the Bureau de Mise à Niveau (Upgrading Office) and APIX, in Senegal for instance.